rtCamp/wpveda-book/content/meta/contributing.md

 This is detailed guide for contributors.

+In general look for TODO list in every chapter to expand it.

+It is made using github markdown so it looks like:

+* [ ] Write about foo
+* [ ] Clarify bar
+* [ ] Do x

 ## Important

 All contributors must understand that this book is highly opinionted.
 This means, it might happen that you may not agree this some portion and your attempt to edit it, by sending pull request is rejected.